greysou1/stockmarket-website/README.md

 4. Enter the address in browser

+**Note**: If you're running into an error that says "You did not provide the "FLASK_APP" environment variable" run the following command before running step 3
+`export FLASK_APP=application.py`

 ### Credits
 [CS50X course by Harvard](https://www.edx.org/course/cs50s-introduction-computer-science-harvardx-cs50x) on EdX
 This version of the repository is almost similar (borrowed code) to pset7 Finance in the course.